 Tips received by or accrued to a recipient must be included in the recipient's "gross income" by virtue of paragraph (c) of the definition of the term "gross income".
-Recipients must declare the total amount of tips received to SARS in their annual tax return.
+The recipient must declare the total amount of tips received to SARS in the recipient's annual tax return.

 The facts and circumstances of a particular recipient's case will determine whether or not the tips are regarded as "remuneration" as defined.
 It is anticipated that in most situations tips will constitute "remuneration" as defined and the recipient will therefore not be required to register for provisional tax.
-In the limited situations where the tip does not constitute remuneration, the recipient may be required to register for provisional tax if he or she does not qualify for one of the exemptions as set out in Annexure B to this Note.
+If the tip does not constitute remuneration, the recipient may be required to register for provisional tax if he or she does not qualify for one of the exemptions as set out in Annexure B.